Hypersistence Optimizer Runtime Scanner

 You can now enable or disable the mapping, configuration, and runtime scanner from the

 HibernateConfig instances that you are passing to the

 This mechanism will give you better control over what needs to be scanned when you cannot use a singleton

 HTML and PDF documentation

-The assembly pack you are downloading from the product repository contains the Installation and User Guides in both HTML and PDF formats.
+The assembly pack you are downloading from the product pack contains the Installation and User Guides in both HTML and PDF formats.

 This will allow you to read the documentation when you are offline or print the supported event list, which is a very valuable resource in itself.

-The 2.0 version is only a beginning.
-I’m looking forward to adding support for detecting slow queries, queries that fetch way too much data, Persistence Context instance fetching entities in the read-write mode without applying any modification.
+The 2.0 version is only the beginning.
+I’m looking forward to adding support for detecting slow queries, queries that fetch way too much data, and Persistence Context instance fetching entities in the read-write mode without applying any modification.